-I was mezmerized by the vegetarian lasagne, it looked creamy, full of veggies and just what my growling stomach was craving.
-It came with two side salads, it was quite tricky to decide on two as there were six awesome looking options to choose from, I settled on the Indian chickpea medley and the beetroot and carrot slaw.
+I was mesmerised by the vegetarian lasagna, it looked creamy, full of veggies and just what my growling stomach was craving.
+Made with a cashew cheese sauce, it came with two side salads and poppadums.
+It was quite tricky to decide on just two salads as there were six awesome looking options to choose from, I settled on the Indian chickpea medley and the beetroot and carrot slaw.
 It was a rainbow on the plate.
-And it didn’t dissapoint.
+And it didn’t disappoint.

 I’m so thrilled to have found this website, it has made tracking down the perfect food choice so easy and in this fast paced, mile a minute city it’s exactly what I’m looking for, ease, practicality and taste-ability!